Back to Guides

 Local Tips

 • The Bondi to Bronte walk gets crowded after 8 AM on weekends.
-Arrive at dawn for the best experience.
+Arrive at dawn for the best experience—you'll share the path with serious runners and the occasional photographer.

 • Many harbour pools allow post-run dips.
-Andrew Boy Charlton Pool near the Botanic Gardens is a favorite.
+Andrew "Boy" Charlton Pool near the Botanic Gardens is a favorite—50 metres of saltwater with harbour views.

-Track your waterfront runs and add this port to your collection.
+Track your waterfront runs and add this port to your passport collection.

 Open Tracker